Training for Comics – Review

 Progressive Learning: Enhance Your Skills Through Repetition

 Always wanted to learn how to draw comic art?
-This training for comics course should have you (mostly) covered if you push through.
+This training for comics course is probably not worth your money.
+With better and free solutions online!

 This training method is focused on learning by repetition.
 You will be able to print a lot of drawing sheets.
 Each month you get a new course that increases in difficulty or adds more specific knowledge, such as how to draw heads, faces, hair, arms, or other elements.